tytydraco/yessleep/out/911_Transcript_The_Pretty_Room.md

 **Caller:** There are lots of them in my town.
 Grandma likes them.

-**Dispatcher:** That’s really good work, Brian.
-Hopefully, that means you’re still nearby.
+**Dispatcher:** Good work, Brian.
+You could still be nearby.
 Okay, well, let’s work backwards.
 Perhaps you could tell me where you live?

-**Caller:** I’m… I’m not supposed to say that to strangers.
+**Caller:** I’m… I’m not supposed to tell strangers.

 **Dispatcher:** I know, but I need to ring your mom or dad, Brian.
 I need to let them know that you're okay.
 They’ll be worrying about you.
 Do you know how I might be able to reach them?
-My name’s Louise, by the way.
+My name’s Sarah, by the way.

 **Caller:** They’re not alive anymore.